rasool-basha/Linux/README.md

-my# Linux my name is rasool
+my name is rasool iam from bangalore